 Correctly feeding goats takes an understanding of how their digestive system works along with their dietary needs.

 If you don't have an acre or more, goats can eat numerous types of hay to make up for a lack of pasture or forage.
+You can even grow your own grasses or fodder which is pretty much like growing wheatgrass for your goats.

 Goats are ruminant animals and they have a stomach that is composed of 4 compartments and ruminants are less likely to experience digestive problems (acidosis) if they are consuming high forage diets.